ntnhut/LeetSolve/docs/source/Mathematics/09_MTH_78_Subsets_int.md

 [][1,]
 ```

-### Code explanation

-1. The code initializes an empty vector of vectors called `powerset` to store the subsets.
-It starts with an initial subset containing an empty vector, representing the empty set: `{{}}`.

-2. Within the loop, it creates a new vector of vectors called `newSubsets` to store subsets that include the `i`-th element of `nums`.

-3. It iterates through the existing subsets in `powerset`.
-For each subset, it creates a copy of it (represented by the `subset` variable), adds the `i`-th element from `nums` to the copied subset, and pushes the modified subset into the `newSubsets` vector.

-4. After processing all existing subsets, the code adds the contents of `newSubsets` to the `powerset` vector.
-This effectively combines the current subsets with subsets that include the `i`-th element of `nums`.

-5. It repeats steps 2-4 until all elements in `nums` have been considered.

-6. Finally, the code returns the `powerset`, which now contains all possible subsets of `nums`.
+This solution generates subsets by iteratively adding each element of `nums` to the existing subsets and accumulating the results.

 ### Complexity
-This code essentially generates subsets by iteratively adding each element of `nums` to the existing subsets and accumulating the results.
 The time complexity of this code is `O(2^N)`, where `N` is the number of elements in `nums`, as it generates all possible subsets.
 The space complexity is also `O(2^N)` due to the space required to store the subsets.

 * Runtime: `O(2^N)`.
 * Extra space: `O(2^N)`.